Red Skelton: Early years, the medicine show and the circus (1913–1929)

-According to some sources, Skelton was born Richard Red Skelton on July 18, 1913, in Vincennes, Indiana.
-In a 1983 appearance on The Tonight Show Starring Johnny Carson, Skelton claimed his middle name was really "Red" and that he had made up the middle name Bernard, from the name of a local store, Bernard Clothiers, to satisfy a schoolteacher who would not believe his middle name was "Red".
+Skelton was born Richard Bernard Eheart on July 18, 1913, in Vincennes, Indiana.
+(The Eheart surname was his father's stepfather's, which his father occasionally went by.)

 Skelton was the fourth son and youngest child of Joseph Elmer and Ida Mae (née Fields) Skelton.
 He had three older brothers: Denny Ishmael Skelton (1905–1943), Christopher M. Skelton (1907–1977) and Paul Fred Skelton (1910–1989).
 Joseph Skelton, a grocer, died two months before Richard was born; he had once been a clown with the Hagenbeck-Wallace Circus.
-His birth certificate surname was that of his father's stepfather.
+His birth certificate surname, Eheart, was that of his father's stepfather.
 During Skelton's lifetime there was some dispute about the year of his birth.
 Author Wesley Hyatt suggests that since he began working at such an early age, Skelton may have claimed he was older than he actually was in order to gain employment.
 Vincennes neighbors described the Skelton family as being extremely poor; a childhood friend remembered that her parents broke up a youthful romance between her sister and Skelton because they thought he had no future.

 Because of the loss of his father, Skelton went to work as early as the age of seven, selling newspapers and doing other odd jobs to help his family, who had lost the family store and their home.
 He quickly learned the newsboy's patter and would keep it up until a prospective buyer bought a copy of the paper just to quiet him.
 According to later accounts, Skelton's early interest in becoming an entertainer stemmed from an incident that took place in Vincennes around 1923, when a stranger, supposedly the comedian Ed Wynn, approached Skelton, who was the newsboy selling papers outside a Vincennes theater.
 When the man asked Skelton what events were going on in town, Skelton suggested he see the new show in town.
 The man purchased every paper Skelton had, providing enough money for the boy to purchase a ticket for himself.
 The stranger turned out to be one of the show's stars, who later took the boy backstage to introduce him to the other performers.
 The experience prompted Skelton, who had already shown comedic tendencies, to pursue a career as a performer.